redhat-performance/quads/CONTRIBUTING.md

 The QUADS project welcomes contributions from everyone!
 Please read the below steps to see how you can contribute to QUADS.

 ## Contribution Basics
+  * We do not use the Github Pull Request system.
   * We use [Gerrit](https://review.gerrithub.io/q/project:redhat-performance%252Fquads) for code review
   * You can also find us on IRC at **#quads** on ```irc.libera.chat``` [webchat](https://web.libera.chat/?channels=#quads)